A question I am often asked is why does my loaf deflate when I put it in the oven?

 How to solve the problem of the deflated loaf

 Next time you bake a loaf try putting it in the oven 10 minutes before you normally would.
 In other words, put the loaf in before you think it is ready to go in.
-Take a look at this video, which shows you what to look for in a loaf that is ready for the oven.
+Keep experimenting until you are confident that you know what to look for in a properly proofed loaf.